ethanevans8965/TravelPal/README.md

 ## Development Guidelines

 - Use TypeScript for all new code
-- Follow the existing project structure
+- Follow the hybrid state management pattern (Zustand for data, Context for UI)
-- Maintain consistent code style
+- Maintain consistent code style with ESLint and Prettier
 - Write tests for new features
 - Update documentation as needed
+- Use the established project structure

 ## License